Affiliate disclosure: We may earn a commission from qualifying purchases at no extra cost to you.

 - Yeti 500X MSRP $699 — typical sale $499-599

-On a price-per-Wh basis, the Jackery is the better deal: roughly $0.85/Wh at MSRP vs $1.38/Wh for the Yeti (at sale prices the gap narrows but Jackery stays cheaper per stored watt-hour).
-You’re paying a portability premium on the Yeti, which is fair if you’ll actually use the portability.
+On a price-per-Wh basis, the Jackery 1000 v2 is dramatically better: roughly $0.40/Wh at sale prices vs ~$1.00/Wh for the Yeti.
+You’re paying a portability premium on the Yeti — fair if you’ll actually use the portability, expensive if you won’t.

 Recommendation by user type